 Abbey Delaney is an experienced marketer with more than 20 years of B2B marketing and 10 years in additive manufacturing.
-Delaney joined BigRep in 2018 and is now the director of global field marketing responsible for creating marketing strategies, developing partner marketing programs, overseeing tradeshows, implementing lead-gen campaigns and growing the brand.
-She also volunteers her time as the local ambassador for the Women in 3D Printing’s Detroit chapter.
-Prior to joining BigRep, Delaney was the marketing manager for Materialise for six years.
+In 2022, Delaney joined Axial3D, a leading medical imaging and 3D printing company, and leads all marketing activities globally, responsible for creating the marketing strategy, developing partner marketing programs, overseeing tradeshows, implementing lead-gen campaigns, and growing the brand.
+She also volunteers her time with Women in 3D Printing as the Midwest Area Manager and local ambassador for the Detroit chapter.
+Prior to joining Axial3D, Abbey was the Director of Marketing for BigRep for 4 years and marketing manager for Materialise for six years.
 She holds a bachelor’s degree and master’s degree from Saginaw Valley State University.

 Boris Fritz, Adjunct Professor, University of Southern California